ardanlabs/python-go/pyext/README-A.md

 330d03af58919dd12b32804d9742b55c7ed16038  httpd-09.log
 ```

 Listing 1 shows an example of a digital signature file.
 It provides hash codes for all the different log files contained in the directory.
 This file can be used to verify that a log file was downloaded correctly or has not been tampered with.
-We will calculate the hash code of each log file and then match it against the hash code listed in the digital signature file.
+We will write Go code to calculate the hash code of each log file and then match it against the hash code listed in the digital signature file.

 To speed this process up, we'll calculate the digital signature of each file in a separate goroutine, spreading the work across all of the CPUs on our machine.

 ### Go Code

-I'm not going to break down the Go source code here, if you're curious to see all of it, check [here](https://github.com/ardanlabs/python-go/blob/master/pyext/checksig.go).
+I'm not going to break down the Go source code here, if you're curious to see all of it, check [here](https://github.com/ardanlabs/python-go/blob/master/pyext/part-1/checksig.go).

 The main Go function `CheckSignature`